 Kungsgården Långvind has a strong focus on ecology and sustainability.
 Since 2012, Kungsgården Långvind is a Green Key certified accommodation and conference venue.
-Green Key is an eco-label awarded to about 2,500 hotels and other sites in some 50 countries.
+Green Key is the world’s largest in this area.

-Kungsgården Långvind is a member of The Swedish Ecotourism Society (Ekoturismföreningen).
+Kungsgården Långvind is an active member of The Swedish Ecotourism Society (Ekoturismföreningen), formerly Ekoturismföreningen.